thisthat/java-time-verification/server/src/main/resources/doc.md

 Default IP: **127.0.0.1**

+# Debug Mode
+If the server is lunched with the flag `-debug` it will print for each request it handles, a message of the selected route with its parameters.

 | URL        | METHOD | Output        | Description  |
 |------------|:------:|:-------------:| :------------|
 | /                 | GET  | txt  | Check the connection with the server. |